• Free UK delivery on orders over £35

 Calcium and magnesium supplements are good as they come in a wide range of forms.
 From pills, capsules and tablets, to sprays.
 That is not the extent of supplements.
 There are also many types of transdermal supplements too which makes taking magnesium good for all ages.
 Intaking your minerals transdermally means it is absorbed through your skin, so you do not have to ingest them.

-If you choose to take an oral supplement, try to avoid carbonates (i.e. magnesium carbonate or calcium carbonate), as these are the hardest for your body to absorb.
-Instead, look for magnesium chloride (the most bioavailable form of magnesium) or citrates (magnesium citrate or calcium citrate).
+Try to avoid carbonates (i.e. magnesium carbonate or calcium carbonate), as these are the hardest for your body to absorb.
+Instead, look for magnesium chloride (the most bioavailable form of magnesium).

 If you take calcium supplements, make sure you also take magnesium so your body can properly metabolise the calcium.